dougsparling/wetbulbapp/README.md

-# Web Bulb App for Android
+# Wet Bulb App for Android

 Welcome to the repo for my simple weather app!